bcgov/AzureFilesPoC/README.md

 - **📋 Well-Documented**: Comprehensive guides and teardown procedures available

 **Next Steps:**
+1. **Test AI Models**: Follow the [Complete AI Model Test Guide](AI-Model-Test-Guide.md) for end-to-end testing
-1. Use the deployed infrastructure for AI model consumption
+2. Use the deployed infrastructure for AI model consumption
-2. Optionally convert to CI/CD pipeline using existing Terraform code
+3. Optionally convert to CI/CD pipeline using existing Terraform code
-3. Monitor and maintain using Log Analytics and Azure Monitor
+4. Monitor and maintain using Log Analytics and Azure Monitor

 For immediate use, see [task-tracker.md](task-tracker.md) for operational status and access procedures.